 Refer to maps for lot shape and exact dimensions.

 Located 65 km south of Revelstoke and 56 km north of Nakusp.
-The lakeside community called Galena Shores on Galena Bay is accessed via a 30-minute drive south of Revelstoke then a 20 minute free and very scenic ferry ride followed by a short 10-minute drive.
-The ferry operates hourly and year-round from early morning to midnight.
+The lakeside community called Galena Shores on Galena Bay is accessed via a 30-minute drive south of Revelstoke then a 20-minute free and very scenic ferry ride followed by a short 10-minute drive.
+The ferry operates hourly and year-round from early AM to midnight.
 The lot is part of the Galena Shores Development, a bare land strata development consisting of 62 lots.

 The area is surrounded by mountain wilderness backing onto the Selkirk Mountains and looking across at the Monashee Mountains, all on the shores of massive Upper Arrow Lake . . . the location and setting is the definition of Beautiful British Columbia.